Categories

 More Ways to Use a Yoga Mat in Early Intervention

-Beyond “the purple road,” here are other ways to utilize a yoga mat:
+Beyond “the purple road,” here are other ways I have put a yoga mat to work in Early Intervention.

-• Providing a non-slip surface for children learning to walk on slippery floors.
+• Cruising: Providing a non-slip surface along the coffee table or couch for children learning to cruise walk on slippery floors.

-• Uneven Surface: Place towels or toys under the mat to create uneven surfaces for balance and body awareness activities.
+• Balancing on Uneven Surface: Place towels or soft toys under the mat to create an uneven lumpy surface to walk across for a balance challenge.

 • Kiddo Burrito: Rolling a child tightly in the mat can provide calming proprioceptive and tactile input.